Oahe Dam

 The Oahe Dam (/ou'a:hi:/) is a large earthen dam on the Missouri River, just north of Pierre, South Dakota, United States.
 Begun in 1948 and opened in 1962, the dam creates Lake Oahe, the fourth-largest man-made reservoir in the United States.
 The reservoir stretches 231 mi up the course of the Missouri to Bismarck, North Dakota.
 The dam's power plant provides electricity for much of the north-central United States.
 It is named for the Oahe Indian Mission established among the Lakota Sioux in 1874.

 The project provides flood control, hydropower generation, irrigation, and navigation benefits.
 The Oahe Dam is one of six Missouri River mainstem dams, the next dam upstream is Garrison Dam, near Riverdale, North Dakota, and the next dam downstream is Big Bend Dam, near Fort Thompson, South Dakota.

 South Dakota Highway 204 runs directly atop the Oahe Dam, providing an automobile crossing of the Missouri River at the dam.

 History

 Upper Lake Oahe (Reservoir), between Pollock, South Dakota, and Cannon Ball, North Dakota, as seen from space, October 1985.
 North is at the bottom of the photo.

 In September and October 1804, the Lewis and Clark Expedition passed through what is now Lake Oahe while exploring the Missouri River.

 The Oahe Dam was authorized by the Flood Control Act of 1944, and construction by the United States Army Corps of Engineers began in 1948.
-The world's first rock tunnel boring machine (TBM) was invented in 1952 by James S. Robbins for the Oahe Dam project, which marked the beginning of machines replacing human tunnelers.
+The world's first rock tunnel boring machine was invented in 1952 by James S. Robbins for the Oahe Dam project, which marked the beginning of machines replacing human tunnelers.
 The earth main dam reached its full height in October 1959.
 It was officially dedicated by President John F. Kennedy on August 17, 1962, the year in which it began generating power.
 The original project cost was $340,000,000.